eserlxl/vglog-filter/doc/DEVELOPER_GUIDE.md

 ## Versioning System

-`vglog-filter` adheres to [Semantic Versioning (SemVer)](https://semver.org/) principles, with version management largely automated through GitHub Actions and Conventional Commits.
+`vglog-filter` uses an advanced LOC-based delta versioning system that always increases only the last identifier (patch) with calculated increments based on change magnitude.
+The system is configured through `dev-config/versioning.yml` and provides intelligent rollover logic.
+Version management is largely automated through GitHub Actions and the semantic version analyzer.

 ### Current Version Retrieval